Agoric/SwingSet/docs/devices.md

 ### Mailbox Device

-Most off-machine communication takes place through an "mailbox".
+Most off-machine communication takes place through a "mailbox".
 This is a special portion of the kernel state vector into which the VatTP layer can write message bodies destined for other machines, using the `add(recipient, msgnum, body)` method of the outbox device.
 The host loop is expected to